madeline-stevens/201-learning-journal/301/LJ-code301-day10.md

 We learned many things on friday, but this list of three was the big take away.

-1. FUNCTIONAL PROGRAMMING: aka declarative programming
+1. FUNCTIONAL programming: aka declarative programming
-- Imperative approach (step by step...) functional is NOT so step by step.
+- Imperative approach (step by step...)(aka- c#, java, c++)

+- Functional programming is NOT so step by step.
 It will feel like black magic...
 - .forEach, .filter, .map, .reduce

 2. Mutability and immutability: